YasharF/semantic-auto-release/README.md

 ## Wire it up

 1. **Copy the reference workflows.** Drop `.github/workflows/auto-release.yml` and `.github/workflows/checks.yml` into your project.
 Adjust the schedule, node version, or test commands as needed.
-The staging job expects a changelog file named `CHANGES.md`; set `CHANGELOG_FILE` if you prefer a different file.
+The staging job expects a changelog file name such as `CHANGES.md`, `CHANGELOG_FILE` or another name.
+We are going to refer to the file as `CHANGES.md` in this document.
 2. **Hook up commitlint.** Either wire Husky's `commit-msg` hook to the provided `conventional-commits` script or integrate the exported `commitlint` config into your existing tooling so commits fail fast when they don't match the spec.
 3. **Confirm branch protection.** Require the two status contexts emitted by `release-status` (or update the job to match your naming).
 Squash merge must remain enabled because the workflow uses it when auto-merging the release PR.
 4. **Run a smoke test.** Trigger “Start Release” manually from the Actions tab.
 If semantic-release finds no new commits the workflow will exit early; otherwise it will open a release PR with the version bump and changelog changes.